-The presence of the school, churches and Village Hall contribute to that, as do the various play areas and open spaces.

-The results of the consultation have shown that the residents want to maintain the mix of old and new, of buildings and spaces, and different age groups, to facilitate and support the community feel, so that all those who want to live in Lazonby may be able to do so and feel that it is a welcoming and friendly place.

-The Design Guide (see below) for all new developments is intended to positively influence the siting, appearance and character of new developments within the Parish of Lazonby.

-Traffic issues have a big effect on the general environment.
+- 5.1.3 The presence of the school, churches and Village Hall contribute to that, as do the various play areas and open spaces. - 5.1.4 The results of the consultation have shown that the residents want to maintain the mix of old and new, of buildings and spaces, and different age groups, to facilitate and support the community feel, so that all those who want to live in Lazonby may be able to do so and feel that it is a welcoming and friendly place. - 5.1.5 The design guide (see below) for new homes is to ensure that developers take note of the existing housing stock, and build houses which are appropriate for the village. - 5.1.6 Traffic issues have a big effect on the general environment.
 These cannot be ignored.
-Because of the given road and rail system, and the general topography, there are realistically only a few minor changes which can be made to address these problems.

-Many of the above issues were raised in the Lazonby Parish Plan 2005 especially Section 13.
+Because of the given road and rail system, and the general topography, there are realistically only a few minor changes which can be made to address these problems. - 5.1.7 Many of the above issues were raised in the Lazonby Parish Plan 2005 especially Section13.
 Various designations relating to policies set-out in the LNP are shown on Figs 7 and 8.

+Policy D1: General Development Principles

-Applicants are encouraged to discuss their proposals with Eden District Council and Lazonby Parish Council at the earliest opportunity to ensure proposals achieve planning permission once submitted.
+New development within the Neighbourhood Area will be expected to conform to the policies set-out in this plan and to demonstrate a sustainable approach to the economic, social and environmental development of the parish in the long term.
+Applicants will be encouraged to discuss their proposals with Eden District Council and Lazonby Parish Council at the earliest opportunity to ensure proposals achieve consent once submitted.